 Assess Spending Needs

-If you’ve experienced a loss or stoppage of income, focus on spending your stimulus payment on shelter, food, medicine, utilities, and other necessities first.
+If you’ve experienced a loss or stoppage of income, focus on spending your stimulus payment on the following:

 Though many cities have banned foreclosures and evictions for non-payment of rent, you should try to pay all or part of it if you can.
 Make sure that you work with your landlord or mortgage holder to make arrangements.
 Once the ban is lifted, you don’t want to owe several months of back payments and face a potential loss of housing.

 After housing payments are taken care of, focus on things to keep you and your family healthy and safe like food and medicine.